Medicare during pregnancy

 Key facts

-• Medicare can cover all or part of the health care costs of having a baby, including your doctor and midwife visits, ultrasound and blood tests, and having your baby in an approved facility.
+- Medicare may cover many of the health care costs of having a baby, including doctor and midwife visits, ultrasounds and blood tests and having your baby in an approved facility.

-• Your state or territory government may also help to pay some of the costs of services after your baby is born.
+- Your state or territory government may also help to pay some of the costs of some services after your baby is born.

-• If you are not eligible for Medicare you may be charged the full cost of your care, so you may wish to purchase private health cover before you are pregnant.
+- If you are not eligible for Medicare, you will usually be charged the full cost of your care, so you may wish to purchase private health cover before you are pregnant.

-• Private health insurance doesn’t pay for all the costs associated with your pregnancy, and you may still have some out-of-pocket expenses.
+- Private health insurance doesn’t usually cover all the costs associated with your pregnancy, so you may still have some out-of-pocket expenses.

 What is Medicare?

-Medicare is a health insurance scheme funded by the Australian government.
-It provides you with access to certain types of medical care and hospital services.
-Medicare can cover some or all of your medical expenses during your pregnancy and the birth of your baby.
+Medicare is a health insurance scheme funded by the Australian Government.
+It gives eligible people access to many types of medical care and hospital services at a lower or no cost, including many medical expenses related to pregnancy and birth.

 Medicare covers: